 For serving: Serve all toppings in small bowls and put the ones you like on top of each Latkes.
 It is fun to try a different topping with each Latkes.
 They are warm and delicious, take note that it is impossible to eat less than three per person… Feel more than free to be creative, try different mixes of cookable vegetables (pumpkin, beet, squash etc.) and your favourite spices!

-Tamara is celebrating her Christmas in a mysterious, yet royal manner.
+Recipe by Tamara (Slovenia), who is celebrating her Christmas in a mysterious, yet royal manner.

 Cake of Revolution